-Access supports our build committee to create an accessible entrance and washroom to ensure young people with disabilities can participate in the only youth designated cultural space in our community.
+Join our Build committee to advocate to create an accessible entrance and washroom to ensure young people with disabilities can participate in the only youth designated cultural space in our community.

 Khalvin Herbert, Manager of Finance and Operations

 Children’s Peace Theatre occupies the Massey Goulding Estate, a 5,000 square foot heritage home in Taylor Creek Park in Toronto’s east end.
 It is a peaceful setting – a taste of the country for urban Toronto.

 The land and structures were part of the Dentonia Park Farm, founded by the prominent Toronto family of Walter and Susan Denton Massey as an experimental dairy farm in 1897.
 At the turn of the century, 16 out of every 100 Toronto infants died, many from typhoid fever and tuberculosis caused by drinking contaminated milk.
 The philanthropic Masseys produced pasteurized milk to help prevent children’s deaths at a time when pasteurization was virtually unknown.

 Built in the 1920’s, the beautiful Arts and Crafts style home was a wedding gift for Dorothy Massey and her husband Dr. Arthur Goulding.
 It is the only house lived in by a Dentonia Park Massey that still stands on what was once 240 acres of farm land.